DevExpress-Examples/how-to-show-warnings-using-the-idataerrorinfo-interface-implemented-at-the-data-level-e3459/Readme.md

 ### Parse Error Content

 The error string encodes multiple values (`ErrorType` and `ErrorContent`).
-A value converter extracts the required part of the string that displays it in the UI:
+A value converter extracts these parts and displays them in the UI:

 ```csharp
 public class ErrorContentConverter : IValueConverter {